numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 As a continuation of NEP 42, the goal of this NEP is to extend universal functions to DTypes defined outside of NumPy.
-While the main motivation is enabling new user defined DTypes, this will also significantly simplify defining universal functions for NumPy strings or structured DTypes.
+While the main motivation is enabling new user-defined DTypes, this will also significantly simplify defining universal functions for NumPy strings or structured DTypes.
 Until now, these DTypes are not supported by any of NumPy's functions